luigiselmi/algorithms/README.md

 nonnegative weights.
 One important class of problems, that can be represented by edge-weighted directed graphs and modeled as shortest-paths problems, is job scheduling.
 The [programming assignment](https://coursera.cs.princeton.edu/algs4/assignments/seam/specification.php) is about
 **seam-carving**, a content-aware image resizing technique.
 The code in SeamCarver.java provides the API to find horizontal and vertical seams.
-A vertical seam is a path, from the top border to the bottom one, in which each pixel is chosen to have the minimum energy among the adjacent pixels.
+A vertical seam is a path, from the top border of the image to the bottom one, in which each pixel is chosen to have the minimum energy among the adjacent pixels.
 The same applies for horizontal seams that go from the left border of the image to the right one.
 The Java class can be used by a client application such as ResizeDemo.
 As an example the following command removes 100 vertical seams and 50 horizontal seams from an image of 600x300 pixels of a chameleon so that the image size will be reduced to 500x250 preserving its main characteristics.

 ```
 $ mvn exec:java -Dexec.mainClass="assignments.seam.ResizeDemo" -Dexec.args="resources/assignments/seam/chameleon.png 100 50"